 Berlusconi, who is leading the right-wing Il Popolo della Libertà into next month’s election, has improved his poll numbers by rallying against “German” austerity and the European Central Bank’s unwillingness to finance Italian deficit spending.

-On the left, the Euroskeptic Five Star Movement has emerged as a strong contender with a similar massage, although the Partito Democratico‘s rise has sapped it of its previous 20 percent approval, down to 12 percent in a recent poll.
+On the left, the Euroskeptic Five Star Movement has emerged as a strong contender with a similar massage, although the Democratic Party’s rise has sapped it of its previous 20 percent support.
+It is down to 12 percent in a recent poll.

-Monti, who enjoys the backing of a coalition of centrist parties in the election, urged Italians to stay the course.
+Monti, who enjoys the backing of small centrist parties, urged Italians to stay the course.
 If Berlusconi were to resign, “one could easily imagine a collaboration” with Il Popolo della Libertà, he said.
-The party as well as Partito Democratico supported his government all through last year.
+It and the Democratic Party supported his government through last year.

-Il Popolo della Libertà pulled its support from Monti’s cabinet in December of last year, citing a collapse in home sales, economic contraction, raised taxes and the labor market reforms that were watered down under pressure from the left and its trade union supporters.
+Il Popolo della Libertà pulled its support from Monti’s cabinet in December, citing a collapse in home sales, negative growth, higher taxes and tepid labor reforms.